Skip to main content

 Skip chapter intro

-The most important design decision we made early was to not build in isolation.
+The most important design decision we made early was to build alongside the sector.

 PF TECH's Strategic Partnership program is a deliberate co-creation model.
-A small, boutique portfolio of Canadian non-profits work with us in an embedded capacity — their real operational challenges directly shape what we build, how we prioritize, and how the tools evolve.
-Partners are not clients testing a finished product.
-They are co-authors of the system, and their operational reality is the best R&D environment we could design.
+A small, boutique portfolio of Canadian non-profits work with us in an embedded capacity — their real operational challenges directly shape what we build, how we prioritise, and how the tools evolve.
+Partners are co-authors of the system, and their operational reality is the best R&D environment we could design.

-The space is intentionally limited to five to seven organizations at a time — not because of capacity, but because the depth of the co-creation relationship requires it.
+The space is intentionally limited to five to seven organisations at a time, because the depth of the co-creation relationship requires it.

 Follow the origin